WorkKeys and NC Career Readiness Certificate (CRC)

 How Do I Obtain a NC Career Readiness Certificate?

 For Pitt County individuals interested in earning their CRC, follow these three steps:

-2. If necessary, enroll in the CRC Prep Class or access the online study program at PCC.
+2. If necessary, enroll in a CRC Prep Class or access PCC’s online study program.

-3. When training is complete, register to take the WorkKeys test at PCC.
+3. When training is complete, register to take the WorkKeys test.
 A Gold, Silver, or Bronze Career Readiness Certificate will be awarded based on test results